scto/Android-SkyDrive-Browser/README.md

-Android Explorer for SkyDrive
+Android Explorer for OneDrive
 =============================

-A cleaner, simpler Microsoft SkyDrive experience!
+A cleaner, simpler Microsoft OneDrive experience!

-Using the Android Live SDK and ActionBarSherlock, Android Explorer for SkyDrive is a clean, free and ad-free client for SkyDrive.
+Android Explorer for OneDrive is a clean, free and ad-free client for OneDrive.

 Supports batch uploading and downloading, renaming, deleting, copying and moving.

 Play audio, video and view images in-app and download everything else to open in a supported installed app with a click of the notification.

-SkyDrive sharing functionality is also supported.
+OneDrive sharing functionality is also supported.
 Files shared with the user can be reached via a menu option, and sharing links for both read and read+write can be generated and shard through any supported app.

 Dependencies
 ============
-- [ActionBarSherlock][1] NB: export the android-support-v4.jar library, as AEfS depends on that lib as well
 - [LiveSDK for Android][2] NB: to enable full resolution uploads UploadRequest.java needs some work [5]
 - [CWAC TouchListView][3]